-Now, add your client certificate information to the request:
+Add your client certificate information to the request:

 curl -sv https://auth.example.com --cert example.pem --key key.pem

-Cloudflare Access evaluates every request to your application based on rules you configure.
-Client certificates provide a method to authenticate requests where an identity provider is not used, like IoT devices.
-Additionally, when an identity provider is used, enforcing mutual TLS authentication adds a second layer of security to control who can reach your application.
+Cloudflare Access evaluates every request to your application based on your rule set.
+Client certificates allow request authentication when you are not using an identity provider (like IoT devices).
+When you use an IdP, mTLS authentication adds a second layer of security to control who can reach your application.

-By default, Cloudflare Access will generate and sign a JSON Web Token (JWT) for all requests that complete a successful mutual TLS handshake.
+By default, Cloudflare Access generates and signs a JWT for all requests that complete a successful mTLS handshake.
 The token is valid for the session duration configured in the Access policy.
-Teams can configure automated services to reuse that token on subsequent requests.
-When mutual TLS is a component of users authenticating to a service, this removes the burden of an individual completing the client certificate prompt in their browser on each request.
+Teams can configure automated services to reuse the token in subsequent requests.
+When mTLS is a component of users authenticating to a service, this removes the burden of an individual completing the client certificate prompt in their browser on each request.

 In some cases, particularly IoT examples, the expected behavior is that Access will force a new mTLS handshake for each request.
 This is when a token is not required, and you must ensure that the token expires immediately to remove the risk of reuse.

 To edit session duration from the Access app, open the Edit Access Policy dialog and select No Duration from the Session Duration drop-down list.
 Cloudflare still generates a token, but the token is only valid for the lifecycle of an individual request, and is not sent in the response.